Skip to main content

 StatusCurrent status of the MySQL instance group.

-- For details, refer to Instance Group.
+- For details, refer to Instance group lifecycle and states.

 Engine VersionVersion of the MySQL database selected during creation.